 Post update 11-12--08: sorry, but this sweepsakes has ended.
 Click the following link if you'd like to enter our current promotional sweepstakes.

-A decorative screen is a great way to add interest and new style to a room.
+A decorative screen or room divider is a great way to add interest and new style to a room.
 They come in a wide range of visual looks, and can be used for a variety of functions.
 Here are some of our favorite tips for using decorative room screens.

 1) Place a screen in an awkward corner with an uplight behind it to create a cool lighting look.